-- Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy information on any of these categories of covered services for in-network and out-of-network benefits.

-☑Intermountain Connect Care urgent care
+Intermountain Connect Care urgent care

 Intermountain Connect Care urgent care is a convenient service that provides online access for common medical conditions.
-You receive access to board-certified practicing providers for SelectHealth Medicare Choice members 24 hours a day, 7 days a week, through internet enabled computers or mobile (Android/iOS) devices.
+You receive access to board-certified practicing providers for Select Health Medicare Choice members 24 hours a day, 7 days a week, through internet enabled computers or mobile (Android/iOS) devices.
 Connect Care treats conditions such as stuffy and runny nose, allergies, sore throat, eye infections, earache, cough, painful urination, lower back pain, joint pain or strains, and minor skin problems.
 Please note that Connect Care urgent care is not for medical emergencies.
-Please call 911 or go to the nearest emergency room for any
+Please call 911 or go to the nearest emergency room for any emergency care.